-- c.
-For jurors who have a jury summons for a date to appear commencing on or after August 3, 2020, please check the courts' website for updates. - d.
-The provisions of Chief Judge Temporary Chief Judge Order 2020-01 Order Authorizing Release of Jurors for Health Reasons shall continue to apply. - e.
-The Court will continue to evaluate public health information related to COVID-19 and determine whether the restrictions on calling jurors should be extended past July 31, 2020. - f.
+- a.
+All jury calls through September 18, 2020 are cancelled. - b.
+No jurors should appear at the courts prior to September 21, 2020.
+Any juror receiving a summons for this time period shall have their service postponed consistent with this Order.
+Juror summons have been issued for jury trials to commence on September 21, 2020. - c.
+For jurors who have a jury summons for a date to appear commencing on or after September 21, 2020, please check the courts' website for updates. - d.
+The Court will continue to evaluate public health information related to COVID-19 and determine whether the restrictions on calling jurors should be extended past September 21, 2020. - e.
 On or before the scheduled trial date, the judicial officer shall determine the status of each case set for trial during this period.
 Judicial officers may ask whether the defendant waives or agrees to toll speedy trial.
-If a waiver or toll is not provided, judicial officers will issue detailed rulings on speedy trial issue in each case as necessary. - g.
+If a waiver or toll is not provided, judicial officers will issue detailed rulings on speedy trial issue in each case as necessary. - f.
 To resolve the growing volume of criminal cases, judicial officers will exercise discretion to accept late pleas and/or pleas with stipulated sentences.